After insult, U.S. and Clinton call for Duterte to show respect

 Clinton, who as secretary of state was an architect of Obama's policy of emphasizing the importance of the Asia Pacific to U.S. interests in the face of a rising China, said Obama was right to cancel the meeting.

-"When the president of the Philippines insulted our president, it was appropriate and a very low-key way to say: sorry, no meeting," she told reporters on her campaign plane.
+"When the president of the Philippines insulted our president, it was appropriate in a very low-key way to say: sorry, no meeting," she told reporters on her campaign plane.

 "We have a lot of ties between the United States and the Philippines.
 And I think it's very important that we have a relationship, but there has to be a certain level of respect that is expected on both sides," Clinton said.

-Duterte made the remark about Obama while explaining that he would not be lectured over extrajudicial killings in the war against drugs he has launched since taking two months ago and which has killed about 2,400 people.
+Duterte made the remark about Obama while explaining that he would not be lectured over extrajudicial killings in the war against drugs he has launched since taking over two months ago and which has killed about 2,400 people.

 He has previously called the pope a "son of a whore" and the U.S. ambassador a "gay son of whore."